Sanrambo/Sentiment-Analysis-App/README.md

 Using Webpack, build the app and add the html file to dist folder and removing all the linked files to html and add them to single link.

 ## CSS to SCSS
-converted the css files to scss and combine them to single file in dist folder.
+converted the css files to scss and combine them to single file in dist folder by using Sass and Style loader.

-## Single Js
+## Babel
-Combine all javascript files into single file in dist folder.
+Used to combine all javascript files into single file in dist folder.
+Make any broswer understand the Javascript despite the version.

 ## Implementation
 Making an end point to post the recieved text to the url and encode it so it can fit the url and fetch it.